 Cream of Wild Mushroom Soup

-Tonight we finally got around to eating those morels picked last spring, in this exquisite cream of mushroom soup.
-Many thanks to local chef Evie Lieb for this wonderful recipe.
+Tonight we finally got around to eating those morels picked last spring, in this exquisite cream of wild mushroom soup.

 - 3 cups hot water